awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-endpoints.md

 + Segment your audience based on endpoint attributes so that you can send your messages to the right target audience\.
 + Personalize your messages by incorporating message variables that are substituted with endpoint attribute values\.

 A mobile or JavaScript client application registers endpoints automatically if you integrate Amazon Pinpoint by using the AWS Mobile SDKs or the AWS Amplify JavaScript library\.
 The client registers an endpoint for each new user, and it updates endpoints for returning users\.
-To register endpoints from a mobile or JavaScript client, see [Registering Endpoints in Your Application](integrate-endpoints.md)\.
+To register endpoints from a mobile or JavaScript client, see [Registering endpoints in your application](integrate-endpoints.md)\.

 ## Examples<a name="audience-define-endpoints-examples"></a>